-To do that, AbbVie has developed a Pre-Approval Access to Investigational Drugs Policy.
-It outlines important considerations we take into account when evaluating a doctor’s request to use investigational drugs in a patient with a serious or life-threatening illness or condition.
+To do that, AbbVie has developed a Pre-Approval Access to Investigational Products Policy.
+It outlines important considerations we take into account when evaluating a doctor’s request to use investigational products in a patient with a serious or life-threatening illness or condition.

-We created this policy so we can make an appropriate medical decision about access to investigational drugs as quickly and as fairly
+We created this policy so we can make an appropriate medical decision about access to investigational products as quickly and as appropriately as possible.

-The primary option for patients to get access to investigational drugs is to participate in a clinical trial.
-Patients and physicians can learn more by reviewing information on current or planned clinical trials that is maintained by the U.S. National Institutes of Health website and the EU Clinical Trials Register website.
+The primary option for patients to get access to investigational products is to participate in a clinical trial.
+Patients and physicians can learn more by reviewing information on current or planned clinical trials by visiting the U.S. National Institutes of Health website and the EU Clinical Trials Register website.

-We recognize, though, that there are extraordinary circumstances where access to these investigational drugs outside of a clinical trial is appropriate.
-Under our Access to Investigational Drugs Policy, a patient’s doctor can request consideration for access if three basic criteria are met:
+We recognize, there are extraordinary circumstances where access to these investigational products outside of a clinical trial is appropriate.
+Under our Access to Investigational Products Policy, a patient’s doctor can request consideration for access if three basic criteria are met:

 Two other important factors play a role in our consideration of each patient request.

-The first is to ensure that the potential benefits of the drug outweigh the risks to the individual patient.
-Physicians consider this before they prescribe any therapy for a patient; it’s absolutely vital in these serious cases that an investigational drug doesn’t add new or unreasonable risks for a patient.
+The first is to ensure that the potential benefits of the product outweigh the risks to the individual patient.
+Physicians consider this before they prescribe any therapy for a patient; it’s absolutely vital in these serious cases that an investigational product doesn’t add new or unreasonable risks for a patient.

 The second is to ensure that providing access under this policy doesn’t have a negative impact on clinical trials.
-Such an impact would potentially put the patients in those trials at risk, or delay approval and broad access to a new drug maybe offered to as many patients as possible.
+Such an impact would potentially delay approval and broad access so that a new drug may be offered to as many patients as possible.

-Requests for access to investigational drugs under development and prior to approval under this policy must be made by Treating Physicians.
-Treating Physicians should contact us via this link. complete the necessary fields and submit. following submission, you can expect to receive the necessary forms to begin the request process.
+Requests for access to investigational products under development and prior to approval under this policy must be made by Treating Physicians.
+Treating Physicians should contact AbbVie via this link.
+Complete the necessary fields and submit.
+Following submission, you can expect to receive the necessary forms to begin the request process.